 CRS in Ecuador

 Ecuador hosts the largest number of refugees in Latin America.
 Most are Colombians who fled the armed conflict that began in their country in the 1960s.
 While a peace agreement has been reached, the flow of refugees continues as instability in the border area persists.
 Refugees have settled mainly in the provinces of Pichincha, Sucumbíos, Esmeraldas, Carchi and Imbabura.
 The people who suffer most as refugees are children and youth, women, indigenous people, Afro-Colombians, the poor and people with disabilities.

 In partnership with the Scalabrini Mission, CRS works with Colombian refugees and representatives of the communities where they resettle.
-CRS is supporting the mission with projects that provide critical humanitarian, psychological, social and legal aid in the five provinces on the Colombian-Ecuadorian border.
+CRS' humanitarian work in Ecuador supports projects that provide critical humanitarian, psychological, social and legal aid in the five provinces on the Colombian-Ecuadorian border.
 CRS’ work also addresses the issue of trafficking of persons, an emerging challenge within this context.